jacob-ogre/vim-syncr/README.md

 be done to make it even more flexible.

-One option to consider is making `:Suplfil` an autocmd so that for every :write (BufWrite or similar event) the file is pushed to the remote machin
+One option to consider is making `:Suplfil` an autocmd so that for every :write (BufWrite or similar event) the file is pushed to the remote machine.

 ## TODO (in general order of importance)
 * Make switching between remote targets feasible and smooth.